Workflow Automation for Google Workspace (formerly known as G Suite)

 That’s when zenphi shines.
 It’s an extremely powerful and easy to use no code workflow automation platform for Google.
 It’s built from the ground up for Google on top of Google’s infrastructure.
 So you can feel confident that your data does not leave the platform you have already trusted your business with.

 With zenphi, you can create automated Google Forms Workflows to automatically act on Google Forms submissions.
-You can easily create Document Approval Workflow for your Google Docs, being human as well Artificial Intelligence to your workflows, create Gmail Mail Merge using the data stored in Google Sheets, and integrate with other systems you may use like Salesforce, HubSpot, Twilio, etc. All with just a few drag and drops, no coding required.
-THe sky’s the limit of what you can do with zenphi and the best part is that anyone who can draw a flowchart will be able to automate her/his workflows using zenphi.
+You can easily create Document Approval Workflow for your Google Docs, bring human as well Artificial Intelligence to your workflows and create Intelligent Document Processing (IDP) solutions, create Gmail Mail Merge using the data stored in Google Sheets, and integrate with other systems you may use like Salesforce, HubSpot, Twilio, etc. All with just a few drag and drops, no coding required.
+The sky’s the limit of what you can do with zenphi and the best part is that anyone who can draw a flowchart will be able to automate her/his workflows using zenphi.
 Make sure to check out zenphi’s youtube channel to see more use cases and Google Workspace Workflows being automated in action.

 What is zenphi?